CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/05-adding-vault-configuration.md

 <br>

 ### manifest.yml
-Update `manifest.yml` to set a secret that in Vault that we can retrieve at runtime.
+Update `manifest.yml` to set a secret in Vault that we can retrieve at runtime.

 ```yaml
 .